 Strömsund plays an important part in our continued success and growth.
 This is where our head office is located as well as the largest of our two production facilities.
-We are deeply engaged in our local community in many different ways, for example, by supporting various local initiatives and sports associations and by working to put Strömsund on the map in various national and international contexts.
+We are deeply engaged with our local community in many different ways including working closely with our local high school to ensure a longterm supply of skills and by working to put Strömsund on the map in various national and international contexts.
 The company's growth also has a positive contribution on a national level.
-During the 2012-2022 period, the Group's Swedish operations have paid SEK 489 million in state income tax.
+During the 2012-2023 period, the Group's Swedish operations have paid SEK 530 million in state income tax.